 Normally, there should be no visible white between the top of the iris (the colored part of the eye) and the upper eyelid.
 Seeing white in this area most often is a sign that the eye is bulging.

-The cause needs to be treated by a health care provider.
+The cause needs to be treated by a provider.
 Because bulging eyes can cause a person to be self-conscious, emotional support is important.

 When to Contact a Medical Professional

 - You have bulging eyes and the cause has not yet been diagnosed.

 - Bulging eyes are accompanied by other symptoms, such as pain or fever.

 The provider will ask about your medical history and do a physical exam.